 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Electricity

 Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every 10 years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every 5 years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category -
+Repair category N/A

 Notes Not applicable.

-Water, plumbing and bathroom fittings
+F Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-We have not checked the specification of the oil tank in terms of current regulations any purchaser should satisfy themselves in this regard.
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Service records should be obtained and checked.
+In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+The Vendor advises that the oil tank has recently been replaced with a bunded oil storage tank.
+We have not checked the specification of the oil tank in terms of current regulations.
+Any purchaser should satisfy themselves in this regard.